-At this writing, four months before the end of our fiscal year - Hadassah presents a picture etched, partly in the brilliant colors of financial, political and membership achievement unequalled in our organization's annals - partly in the steady light of medical advance and progress on all project fronts - but also in the blackest shadows of tragic death and destruction.
+At this writing; four months before the end of our fiscal year - Hadassah presents a picture etched, partly in the brilliant colors of financial, political and membership achievement unequalled in our organization's annals - partly in the steady light of medical advance and progress on all project fronts - but also in the blackest shadows of tragic death and destruction.

 For Hadassah - which has for thirty-six years been an integral part of the Yishuv, inextricably braided into the social welfare, medical, child rescue and land patterns of Palestine - has experienced just before and after the declaration of the Jewish State, all the heroic challenge and all the personal and organizational losses and gains made inevitable by the daily experience of our dedicated staff in Israel.
-By the time Israel was proclaimed on May 14, 1948 -- Hadassah had already had four and a half months of experience as a medical defense outpost - as an emergency factor in child feecing, mother and child care, Youth Aliyah maintenance and education and land development under war conditions.
+By the time Israel was proclaimed on May 14, 1948 - Hadassah had already had four and a half months of experience as a medical defense outpost - as an emergency factor in child feeding, mother and child care, Youth Aliyah maintenance and education and land development under war conditions.
 As early as December 30, 1947. the Hadassah Medical Center began to operate under fire.
 The Mt.
 Scopus sector became progressively hazardous from that time on.
 And though Hadassah used every avenue of protest to, and pressure on Washington, the British Embassy here, the Security Council, the U. N. Palestine Commission and the American and International Red Cross, it was unable to stave off the horrible disaster of April 13.
-On that day a ghastly massacre of 76 Hadassan and Hebrew University staff and patients took place on the Scopus road, during which Dr. Haim Yassky, our director was also murdered,
+On that day a ghastly massacre of 76 Hadasiah and Hebnew University staff and patients took place on the Scorus road, during which Dr. Haim Yassky, cur director was also murdered.

-Afterward, outraged by the brutality of this event which is a black charge against the British military men in Jerusalem, as well as against the Arabs who perpetrated the murder, 87 twp-ranking American medical men, research scientists and public health and hospital heads signed a protest to President Truman, under the aegis of the Medical Reference Board of Hadassah and the Hebrew University, centralized before that into three main hospital units in Jerusalem proper, and into special teams operating in Safad, Kfar Etsion, the Old City and elsewhere.
+Afterward, outmaged by the brutality of this event which is a black charge against the British military men in jerusalem, as well as against the Arabs who perpetrated the murder, 87 top-ranking American medical men, research scientists and public health and hospital heads signed a protest to President Truman, under the aegis of the Medical Reference Board of Hadassah and the Hebrew University.

+Latest reports indicate that a section of the great Medical Center we opened in 1935 has been bombed.
+Our personnel was fortunately decentralized before that into three main hospital units in Jerusalem proper, and into special teams operating in Safad, Kfar Etzioa, the Old City and elsewhere.
 In the Old City, devoted and fearless Hadassah doctors and nurses stayed to the bitter end, and were admitted to have a tremendous moral and medical factor in the fabulous and heroic stand of Old City Jews against the Arab invaders.
-Despite all this - perhaps because of it, the morale of Hadassah membership which has increased by nearly 50,000 this year, making a combined constituency of some 275,000 senior and junior members, has evidenced hearten ng solidarity.
+Despite all this - perhaps because of it, the morale of Hadassah membership which has increased by nearly 50,000 this year, making a combined constituency of some 275,000 senior and junior members, has evidenced heartening solidarity.